facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 Here is an example of a customized agent.
 First of all, a name needs to be registered.
-Next, reload the agent functions according to the translation model.
+Next, override the agent functions according to the translation model.
-The functions that need to be reload are listed in the `MyAgent` class as follow.
+The functions that need to be overriden are listed in the `MyAgent` class as follow.
 Finally, copy the agent file to this [directory](../eval/agents) in the local fairseq repository.
 ```python
 from example.simultaneous_translation.eval.agents import register_agent